farooqkz/chooj/README.md

  - Donate to me with cryptocurrency or hardware(Contact me for any of those)
  - Tell others about Chooj
  - Idle in Chooj's Matrix room and help others when necessary
- - Solve one of the [issues](https://github.com/farooqkz/chooj/issues) especially creating Chooj a logo
+ - Solve one of the [issues](https://github.com/farooqkz/chooj/issues).
- - Get Farooq something in his [wish list](https://github.com/farooqkz/my-wish-list/blob/main/README.md)
  - ...

 ### Matrix chatroom for Chooj